LuBuscarioli/CSS-Flexbox-e-grid/README.md

-# Projeto by Alura para estudar flexboxe grid
+# Projeto by Alura para estudar flexbox e grid

 Toda a estilização que será usada no projeto dentro do figma.